More

 Step 3: A popup appears showing the terms and conditions to enable Safe Mode.
 Click on I Agree.

-what is safe mode on your phone
+what is safe mode on android

 You have now successfully enabled Password Protected Safe Mode for your managed Android devices.